taehoonlee/tfigure/README.md

 Copyright (c) 2015 Taehoon Lee

 # Functions
+ggPalette: colormap of the ggplot in R. <br />
 tbar: simple variant of the built-in bar function. <br />
 tboxplot: simple variant of the built-in bar function. <br />
 tplot: simple variant of the built-in plot function. <br />